TylerLu/EDUGraphAPI/README.md

 | Name             | Name of the tenant                   |
 | IsAdminConsented | Is the tenant consented by any admin |

+### Admin Consent Flow

+App-only permissions always require a tenant administrator’s consent.
+If your application requests an app-only permission and a user tries to sign in to the application, an error message will be displayed saying the user isn’t able to consent.

+Certain delegated permissions also require a tenant administrator’s consent.
+For example, the ability to write back to Azure AD as the signed in user requires a tenant administrator’s consent.
+Like app-only permissions, if an ordinary user tries to sign in to an application that requests a delegated permission that requires administrator consent, your application will receive an error.
+Whether or not a permission requires admin consent is determined by the developer that published the resource, and can be found in the documentation for the resource.

+If your application uses permissions that require admin consent, you need to have a gesture such as a button or link where the admin can initiate the action.
+The request your application sends for this action is a usual OAuth2/OpenID Connect authorization request, but that also includes the `prompt=admin_consent` query string parameter.
+Once the admin has consented and the service principal is created in the customer’s tenant, subsequent sign-in requests do not need the `prompt=admin_consent` parameter.
+Since the administrator has decided the requested permissions are acceptable, no other users in the tenant will be prompted for consent from that point forward.

 ### Authentication Flows

 There are 4 authentication flows in this project.